Tutor: Michael Gibbons

 - All teachers and teaching assistants at the college have been hand-picked for their experience, passion and professionalism.
 They all have successful massage practices.

-- You receive a full 16 days classroom based hands-on tuition to ensure you have the highest skill-set level and self-confidence to start your massage career.
+- You will receive high quality classroom based hands-on tuition to ensure you have the highest skill-set level and self-confidence to start your massage career.